matthewwardrop/spec-classes/docsite/docs/index.md

 intuitive otherwise (e.g. when type-checking is violated).

-**Performance is important.** Although performance is not the primary goal of `spec_classes`, given the targeted feature-set, the overhead introduced should be a small as possible.
+**Performance is important.** Although performance is not the primary goal of `spec_classes`, given the targeted feature-set the overhead introduced should be a small as possible.
 In the future, we may also add the option of disabling certain run-time validation for execution in trusted environments where performance is more critical.